kairaun/4DGS-VR/README.md

-# Dynamic Gaussian Splatting for Virtual Reality Beating Heart Reconstruction
+# Dynamic Layered Gaussian Splatting for Virtual Reality Beating-Heart Reconstruction

-This repository contains information and links for the publication Dynamic Gaussian Splatting for Virtual Reality Beating Heart Reconstruction.
+This repository contains information and links for the publication *Dynamic Layered Gaussian Splatting for Virtual Reality Beating-Heart Reconstruction*.
 See [4DCardiac](https://kairaun.github.io/4DCardiac/) for more!

 ## Code